Securitas AB

-Securitas AB is a security services (security guarding and mobile patrolling), monitoring, consulting and investigation group, based in Stockholm, Sweden.
-The group has over 300,000 employees in 53 countries worldwide.
-Securitas AB is listed at Nasdaq OMX Stockholm, Large Cap segment.
+Securitas AB is a Swedish group devoted to security services, such as security guarding, mobile patrolling, monitoring, investigation and related consulting services.
+The group is headquartered in Stockholm and had over 336,000 employees in 44 markets worldwide as of 2024.
+Securitas AB is listed at Nasdaq OMX Stockholm in the Large Cap segment.

-Securitas AB owns and operates the Swiss security company Protectas AG in Switzerland, where there already existed a security company called Securitas AG, part of the Swiss Securitas Group.
-It is also the parent company of the Pinkerton Detective Agency.
+Securitas AB owns and operates the Swiss security company Protectas AG in Switzerland, where there is a pre-existing, separate security company called Securitas AG, part of the Swiss Securitas Group.

+Since 1999, Securitas AB has been the parent company of Pinkerton, a historically significant American detective agency.

 History

 Securitas AB was founded in 1934 in Helsingborg, Sweden, as AB Hälsingborgs Nattvakt, when Erik Philip-Sörensen bought a small guarding company.
 In 1935, the name was changed to Förenade Svenska Vakt AB.
 The company expanded through acquisitions of several small security companies, initially in southern Sweden.

 In 1949, AB Securitas Alarm was founded as the company's security technology subsidiary, and during the following decade, the company started expanding internationally.

+Securitas made its first technical breakthrough in 1961 with the Securi-Coll automatic access control system.
+The company then introduced a payment system for petrol stations in Sweden, which was later modified to enable cash withdrawals.
+On May 7, 1968, Securitas launched the world's first ATM linked to a banking system at Oxie Sparbank in Malmö.

-In 1972, the group was rebranded as Securitas, the Roman goddess of security and stability, with a logotype consisting of three red dots and the word "Securitas."
-The dots are described as representing the group's core values of "Integrity, Vigilance and Helpfulness."
+In 1972, the group was rebranded as Securitas, the Roman goddess of security and stability, with a logotype consisting of three red dots and the word "Securitas".
+The dots are described as representing the group's core values of "Integrity, Vigilance, and Helpfulness."

 In 1976, Erik Philip-Sörensen sold the Securitas group to his sons Jörgen Philip-Sörensen and Sven Philip-Sörensen, and in 1981, the group was divided between the sons, with the international operations developing into Group 4 and the Swedish operations retaining the Securitas brand.

 In 1983, Securitas was sold to the holding company Skrinet, and in 1985, it was acquired by Investment AB Latour, controlled by Gustaf Douglas.
-Under the new ownership, the group focused on security, and in 1989, an international expansion began, with acquisitions in Norway, Denmark and Portugal, and establishment in Hungary.
+Under the new ownership, the group focused on security, and in 1989, an international expansion began with acquisitions in Norway, Denmark, and Portugal and the establishment of Hungary.

-In 1991, Securitas was listed at the Stockholm Stock Exchange.
+In 1991, Securitas was listed on the Stockholm Stock Exchange.
 In 1994, the group distributed ASSA AB (acquired in 1988) to its shareholders.
 Throughout the 1990s, foreign acquisitions were made in eleven European countries and in the United States.

-In February 1999, Securitas acquired Pinkerton, and in August 2000, Burns Security, and several regional security companies in the United States.
+In February 1999, Securitas acquired Pinkerton and in August 2000, Burns Security and several regional security companies in the United States.
 These acquisitions made Securitas one of the largest security companies in the world.
-In 2001, a new organization took effect, with five business areas according to types of services offered, and Loomis Fargo & Company was acquired.
+In 2001, a new organization took effect, with five business areas according to the types of services offered, and Loomis Fargo & Company was acquired.